butarr/site/README.md

 - duplicate the file `_config.yml.example` and rename the copy to `_config.yml`

-- `docker-compose -f docker-compose-dev.yml up -d --build`
+- `docker-compose up -d --build`

 ### To check the logs

-- `docker-compose -f docker-compose-dev.yml logs -f`
+- `docker-compose logs -f`

 ### Running test with docker

-- `docker-compose -f docker-compose-dev.yml run site npm test`
+- `docker-compose run site npm test`

 ### Running test environment with docker

-- `docker-compose -f docker-compose-dev.yml run site npm run validation-test`
+- `docker-compose run site npm run validation-test`

 The site will be running on localhost:4000